17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 - Median hourly wage—$43.27

-- Highest-paying provinces and territories—Alberta, Ontario, Manitoba, and Quebec
+- Highest-paying provinces and territories—Alberta, Ontario, and BC

 - Typical entry-level education—Bachelor's degree